 No measurement system is complete without software.
 You can use LabVIEW system design software to completely customize your stand-alone measurement system.
-LabVIEW gives you a single environment in which to acquire, analyze, and present your data and it abstracts low-level programming calls.
+LabVIEW provides a single environment in which you can acquire, analyze, and present data and it abstracts low-level programming calls.
 This abstraction means LabVIEW, in combination with the NI-DAQmx driver, can adapt to changing requirements and technologies over time to help you keep your application on pace with the rest of the industry.

-In LabVIEW, NI offers data-logging examples, templates, and sample projects for NI CompactDAQ controllers to complement the hundreds of NI-DAQmx examples already available.
+In LabVIEW, NI offers data-logging examples, templates, and sample projects for CompactDAQ controllers to complement the hundreds of NI-DAQmx examples already available.
 These options provide different starting points for novice programmers interested in seeing measurements fast, and experienced programmers seeking scalable software architectures designed and recommended by LabVIEW developers.
 With tools and features focused on user proficiency, LabVIEW helps engineers and scientist of all levels to innovate faster.

 Users who want a turnkey solution can choose configuration-based software from the LabVIEW Tools Network or take advantage of over 600 companies in the NI Alliance Partner Network for a custom solution.
 These partners specialize in integration and customization services with LabVIEW and NI DAQ products.
 No matter the application size, complexity, or need for customization, there is a software solution to meet the needs of programmers and nonprogrammers.